arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     The default is ``default``.

 --mixer-name=NAME
-    Set the name of the mixer element.
+    Set the name of the ALSA simple mixer control to use.
     The default is ``Master``.

+    To work with ``bluealsa-aplay`` this simple control must provide decibel scaling information for the volume control.
+Most, but not all, modern sound cards do provide this information.

 --mixer-index=NUM
-    Set the index of the mixer channel.
+    Set the index of the ALSA simple mixer control.
     The default is ``0``.

+    This is required only if the simple mixer control name applies to multiple simple controls on the same card.
+This is most common with HDMI devices which may have many playback ports.

 --profile-a2dp
     Use A2DP profile (default).